iamjackg/md2cf/README.md

 using this as part of a pipeline, you can also supply the hostname, username, and password as **environment variables**: `CONFLUENCE_HOST`, `CONFLUENCE_USERNAME`, and `CONFLUENCE_PASSWORD`.

+If you're using self-signed certificates and/or want to ignore SSL errors, add the `--insecure` option.

 You can specify multiple files and/or entire folders.
 If you specify a folder, it will be traversed recursively and all files ending in `.md` will be uploaded.
 See [Uploading folders](#uploading-folders) for more information.